Jeremy Mardis was shot to death as officers pursued his father's vehicle

 Jeremy Mardis, a first grader, was shot to death as officers pursued his father’s vehicle.
 The boy was buckled in the front seat.

-“I’ve been a police officer for 35 years, but as a father – much less as a state police – it was a disturbing, disturbing video that I watched, and that really helped move us forward,” State Police Col. Michael Edmonson told CNN on Sunday
+“I’ve been a police officer for 35 years, but as a father – much less as a state police – it was a disturbing, disturbing video that I watched, and that really helped move us forward,” Edmonson said Sunday.

 The boy’s father was also struck.
 He remains hospitalized in serious condition, a spokeswoman said.